runtimeverification/wasm-semantics/wasm.md

 ### Table initialization

-Tables can be initialized with element and the element type is always `funcref".
+Tables can be initialized with element and the element type is always `funcref`.
 The initialization of a table needs an offset and a list of functions, given as `Index`s.
 A table index is optional and will be default to zero.